 Physical Therapy is a dynamic profession with an established theoretical and scientific base and widespread clinical application in the restoration, maintenance and promotion of optimal physical performance.

 Social and economic trends point towards people with and without physical disability living longer as well as a growing population of uninsured individuals.
 In addition, the baby boom generation is entering the prime age of age-related conditions – heart attack, stroke, and musculoskeletal injury.
 Future medical developments will also permit higher survival rates for trauma cases resulting in the increased need for rehabilitation.
 Health promotion, another major area of expertise for physical therapists, has potential to diminish risk factors for certain pathologies and thereby promote a healthier population in any one community.
 Physical therapists, at a lesser cost than the traditional medical management, can provide services to these groups of individuals that can restore function, improve mobility, relieve pain, and prevent or limit permanent physical disabilities.
 The need for physical therapists will always be present.
-The US Department of Labor, Bureau of Labor Statistics lists Physical Therapists as one of the fastest growing occupations, 2002-2012.
-This data projects a 35% growth rate.
-(Occupational employment projections to 2012.
-February 2004 Monthly Labor Review).
+The US Department of Labor, Bureau of Labor Statistics lists Physical Therapists as one of the fastest growing occupations, 2016-2026.
+These data project a 28% growth rate.